Hand and Portable Power Tools

 There are several dangers encountered in the use of pneumatic tools.
 The main one is the danger of getting hit by one of the tool’s attachments or by some kind of fastener the worker is using with the tool.

 Eye protection is required and face protection is recommended for employees working with pneumatic tools.
 When sanders are used, dust masks shall also be worn.

 Noise is another hazard.
 Working with noisy tools (e.g. jackhammers) requires proper, effective use of hearing protection.
-Refer to the Hearing Conservation program.
+Refer to the University of Chicago's Hearing Conservation program.